Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 No general register of environmental damage or compliance exists.

 Certain information is available in specific registers that are accessible to the public, such as the cantonal registers of contaminated sites.
-This register is limited to sites whose pollution originates from waste, and that are restricted in area – namely, waste disposal sites, industrial sites and accident sites.
+This register is limited to sites whose pollution originates from waste, and that are restricted in area – namely, waste disposal sites, industrial sites and accident sites – but does not cover hazardous building materials (eg, asbestos).
 It is therefore important to consult any other available public register containing information about the soil and potential contaminations, such as the register of movements of polluted soil and registers showing pollution from traffic, farming and special cultures.

 Are regular environmental audits required?